jcfant/dynamo-replicator/README.md

   - For the **slave** table
     - `dynamodb:PutItem`
     - `dynamodb:DeleteItem`
+  - You might like to use the inline policy for the role below.
 1. On the **Triggers** tab of your **master** DynamoDB, click **Create Trigger** and **New Function**; for the **Configure event source** options, ensure the **DynamoDB table** is your master table and leave everything else as default and click **Next**; for the **Configure function** options name your function something like `dynamodb-replicator` and for **Code entry type** select **Upload a .ZIP file** and choose the zip file created earlier.
 1. Repeat the previous step for multiple slaves changing `SLAVE-REGION` and `SLAVE-TABLE` in `index.js` each time and re-zipping for each slave.
 1. Test by creating and deleting items from the **master** table and ensuring that the slaves update accordingly.